 Never has it been more essential to have a clear strategy.
 Yet charity trustees are usually busy and often do not have the time to carry out the preparation and focus on the high-level vision and strategy.

 Sue Thorn Consulting can guide and facilitate a full strategic review.
-I prepare by assessing your organisation’s strengths and limitations, and opportunities and threats.
+I prepare by assessing your organisation’s strengths and limitations, and opportunities and threats, including by surveying members and talking to Key Opinion Leaders.
 I will liaise with staff and trustees to produce an assessment of past performance, the current situation and future issues, and use this to work with trustees and staff to develop a new strategic plan; with five-year implementation plan if required.
 I can provide ongoing assessment of progress and outcomes if required.